reimagined/resolve/docs/frontend.md

 export default main
 ```

-to register the entry point, assign the path to the file that contains the entry point definition to the `clientEntries` [configuration option](application-configuration.md#cliententries):
+To register the entry point, assign the path to the file that contains the entry point definition to the `clientEntries` [configuration option](application-configuration.md#cliententries):

 ```js
 clientEntries: ['client/index.js']